 Smoke proofs are test prints of a punch that the punchcutter might make, while they cut it.
 These were the best means by which a punch’s progress might be documented.
 Note that I did not follow Avis’s advice about avoiding rubbing the smoke proofs: my print of the m is now smudged.
 This illustration of their fragility helps explain why so few smoke proofs have survived.

+Other sources for foundry type research include physical punches and matrices, as well as illustrations of the punchcutting and matrix-making processes.
 The three vignettes reproduced above illustrate how Paul Koch (1906–1945) would use various files and gravers to form a letter on the end of a steel punch.
 In the 1920s, Rudolf Koch taught himself punchcutting.
 He also ensured that his son Paul received training in both punchcutting and typefounding at the Gebr.
 Klingspor foundry.
 Although Paul Koch cut punches for his father, as well as for other type designers, he never worked primarily as a punchcutter, or as a typefoundry employee.
 Actual working punchcutters active in Germany during his lifetime did not publish explanations of their processes at all, either with illustrations or without them.

 After the punchcutter had completed a steel punch, it was hammered into a copper bar, creating a “strike” (in the image above, see the second and the third illustrated items from the left).
 All sides of this strike were filed down in a process called justification, resulting in a justified matrix – second item from the right – which was later placed in a manual casting devices, or in a type casting machines.
 A virtually infinite number of pieces of type could then be cast from that matrix.
 The finished piece of type, shown on the right, was cast from a metal alloy of lead, tin, and antimony.
 Printers could used it for setting any number of texts, until it would eventually wear down, and need to be replaced.